coredump-ch/reservation-api/README.md

 A small Python 3 / Django 3.2 LTS project to manage reservations for our 3D printer.

 ## API Tokens

 You need an API token to be able to read or write from this API.
 Request one from `danilo@coredump.ch`.

-The token should be included in the `Authorization` HTTP header. e key should be prefixed by the string literal "Token", with whitespace separating the two strings.
+The token should be included in the `Authorization` HTTP header.
+The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
 For example:

     Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b

 ## API Endpoints